Anthony Mounier

-Anthony Mounier (born 27 September 1987) is a French professional footballer who plays as a left winger for Greek Super League 2 club Kallithea.
+Anthony Mounier (born 27 September 1987) is a French professional footballer who plays as a left winger.

 Club career

 Olympique Lyonnais

 Born in Aubenas, France, Mounier began playing football when he was four years old and joined US Véore, a club based in Drôme.
 He then joined Olympique Lyonnais at age twelve and progressed through the ranks of the club's youth system.
 While training at the Centre Tola Vologe, Rémy trained alongside the likes of Karim Benzema, Loïc Rémy, and Hatem Ben Arfa.
 In September 2006, Mounier signed his first professional contract with the club after being offered one.

 Mounier was promoted to the Lyon's first team for the beginning of the 2007–08 season, being given the squad number 27.
 He made his club debut during the pre-season in the 2007 Peace Cup, where he played in all four matches, scoring a goal in Lyon's first group match against Shimizu S-Pulse.
 Mounier signed a three–year contract with the club prior to the start of the 2007–08 season.
 He made his league debut on 12 January 2008 in Lyon's 3–2 win over Toulouse coming on as a substitute.
 This turns out to be his only appearances of the 2007–08 season, as Mounier found himself placed on the substitute bench throughout the first half of the season.